 But in conversations with Insurance Commissioners nationwide, I haven’t found that to be the case.
 Some states had already asked carriers to submit a back-up set of rates that were to be used if subsidies had been eliminated, and other states were willing to let carriers submit new rates if the Supreme Court had ruled for the King plaintiffs.

 But the general consensus in the majority of the states is that the primary rates that have been filed for 2016 are based on actual claims experience over the past year, and were also based on the assumption that subsidies would continue to be available in every state.
-(Aetna also confirms that was the case with all of their plans.)

 In short, while a plaintiff win would have resulted in many carriers re-submitting higher rates for 2016, in most states today’s ruling shouldn’t have an impact on rates that have already been filed.